Standard for Therapeutic Communities and Residential Rehabilitation Services

 This standard is for organisations providing services to adults, young people, and Aboriginal and Torres Strait Islander people who are resident members within a Therapeutic Community or a Residential Rehabilitation Service.

-Certification against the Australasian Therapeutic Communities Association (ATCA) Standard for Therapeutic Communities and Residential Rehabilitation Services (STCRRS) is a three-year cycle involving an initial two-stage certification process and a mid-cycle maintenance audit.
+Certification against the Australasian Therapeutic Communities Association (ATCA) Standard for Therapeutic Communities and Residential Rehabilitation Services (STCRRS) is a three-year cycle involving an initial two-stage certification process and a mid-cycle maintenance assessment.
 There are two levels of certification under this Standard: Residential Rehabilitation Service and Therapeutic Community.

 Certification against the ATCA Standard is a condition of membership for those organisations that are current or applying to become members of the Australasian Therapeutic Communities Association.